Slayers X: Terminal Aftermath: Vengance of the Slayer

-Gameplay
+Synopsis

+Slayers X is a first-person shooter, more specifically a "boomer shooter" (a shooter which derives inspiration from classic 90s video games similar to the likes of Duke Nukem 3D and Redneck Rampage).
+In-universe, the game is a total conversion modification for one of Zane's favourite videogames, Kataklysm, and was developed by Zane partially in the 1990s, and finished in 2023 with help from his friend Adam Chase.
+Despite now being 38, Zane is depicted as being immature for his age, as such, the game contains many deliberate spelling errors and malapropisms in line with this.

-Slayers X is a first-person shooter regarded as a boomer shooter for its inspiration from classic 90s video games similar to the likes of Duke Nukem 3D and Redneck Rampage.
-The story begins with Zane being attacked by the Psyko Sindikate.
-They explode Zane's apartment and mother, hack his computer, kill his mentor, Mikey Sikey, and kidnap fellow X-Slayer Steffanie.
-Driven by a thirst for revenge, Zane goes after Mevin Raniels, leader of the Psykos and his stepfather.
+Inspired by Zane's teenage comics, Slayers X depicts Zane as a member of a secretive organisation of vigilantes known as the X-Slayers, who are users of the mystical "hackblood."
+The story begins with Zane being attacked by a gang of mutants known as the "Psyko Sindikate[sic]".
+The Sindikate explode Zane's apartment and mother, hack his computer, kill his mentor, Mikey Sikey, and kidnap fellow X-Slayer Steffanie.
+Driven by a thirst for revenge, Zane battles hordes of Psykos as well as their leader Mevin Raniels (based heavily on Zane's former in-universe boss and stepfather).

-Players have access to a diverse array of weapons as they navigate through a series of challenging levels.
-Each level presents players with hordes of enemies to engage and overcome.
-Players must strategically shoot their way through these adversaries to progress to the next level, allowing the story to unfold further.
-The soundtrack originates from Hypnospace Outlaw's parody band "Seepage", inspired by bands like Linkin Park.
+The game's levels are inspired by Zane's hometown of Boise, Idaho and include various locations that he frequents.
+References can also be found throughout the game to elements of the universe established in Hypnospace Outlaw.
+This includes the soundtrack, which was created by the in-universe band "Seepage" (in turn inspired by real-life bands such as Linkin Park).

 Announcement and release

-Slayers X is a followup to the video game Hypnospace Outlaw.
-It was announced alongside the sequel to Hypnospace Outlaw, Dreamsettler.
+Slayers X is a followup to the video game Hypnospace Outlaw, announced alongside a sequel to that game, Dreamsettler.
 Slayers X released on June 1, 2023 for Windows and Xbox Series X/S. On the same day, it was made available on the Xbox Game Pass subscription service.

 On May 8, 2024, No More Robots announced that the game would be coming to Nintendo Switch and PlayStation consoles on May 15.
 Alongside that, an extra campaign was teased.